Marriage Intensives & Online Counseling | Imago Therapy – The Marriage Restoration Project

 Key Takeaways

-• Affair recovery is possible if both partners are willing—one to stop infidelity, the other to remain open to healing.
+• Affair recovery is possible when both partners commit to rebuilding trust.

-• Intensive counseling or retreats are often more effective than traditional weekly therapy for affair recovery.
+• Intensive counseling or retreats often accelerate healing more effectively than weekly therapy.

 Sources